Master of Science in Biology, 120 credits

 Pace of studyFull-time

-The aim of the programme in Applied Ethology and Animal biology is to give the students the knowledge, skills and approach that are necessary within the profession as well as in post-graduate studies.
-The education programme corresponds to the needs of national and international bodies within the subject, for example in university, industry and society.
-The education is based on the related bachelor programme and intends to give a deep knowledge within applied ethology with a specialization towards animal welfare and conservation biology.
-The programme prepares for postgraduate studies.
+The Master’s programme in Applied Ethology and Animal Biology aims to provide the students with the knowledge, skills and attitudes required for a professional in the field or for further postgraduate studies.
+The programme meets both national and international needs from universities, industry and society in general.
+The education intends to provide an in-depth knowledge in applied ethology with a specialization towards animal welfare and conservation biology.

-The students leaving the master programme in Applied Ethology and Animal Biology shall:
+Students graduating from the Master’s programme in Applied Ethology and Animal Biology shall:

-- be prepared for advanced scientific and mathematical communication with different target groups
+- be prepared for advanced scientific communication with different target groups

 - be able to contribute to a sustainable development of society

-- be well prepared for both postgraduate studies and for the national and international labour market.
+- be well prepared for further postgraduate studies, but also for advanced positions in the national or international labour market.

-- knowledge about the problems associated with keeping animals in captivity which includes knowledge in conservation biology, in situ and ex situ
+- problems associated with keeping animals in captivity, including knowledge in conservation biology, in situ and ex situ

 Personal and professional skills and attributes

-Students graduated from the Master's programme in Applied Ethology and Animal Biology have achieved the individual and professional skills and attitudes which are demanded for being able to critically and systematically integrate knowledge and to analyze, judge and handle complex issues even with limited information.
-The graduates shall also be aware of and take responsibility for their own work or post graduate studies with respect to work ethics, responsibility and reliability.
-The graduates from the programme shall be able to make relevant judgements regarding scientifical, social and ethical aspects of their professional areas.
+Students having graduated from the Master's programme in Applied Ethology and Animal Biology have achieved the individual and professional skills and attitudes required to be able to critically and systematically integrate knowledge and to analyze and evaluate complex issues even with limited information.
+The graduates can also take responsibility at work or during post graduate studies concerning work ethics, reliability and respect for the expertise of other professionals.
+Students from the programme can make relevant judgements regarding scientific, social and ethical aspects.

 Interpersonal skills: Teamwork and communication

-Students graduated from the Master's programme in Applied Ethology and Animal Biology shall have knowledge about the natural scientist and the natural science in the society both from a historical and a contemporary perspective.
-The graduates shall also have an understanding of social and economic conditions in the related area and related research area.
-They shall be competent in initiating, working in and leading advanced development projects with accepted methods.
-The graduates shall also have skills in planning, implementing and presenting their work.
-The graduates have a comprehension of how research results can be transformed into industrial use and commercial business.
+Students having graduated from the Master's programme in Applied Ethology and Animal Biology shall have knowledge about the natural scientist and the role of natural science in society, The graduates also understand the social and economic conditions in the field and in the related research area.
+They can initiate, conduct and present advanced development projects with established methods.

-The programme ends with the course Communicating Science where the students use their master thesis to develop their skills in oral and written communication to different target groups.
+The programme ends with the course Communicating Science where the students use their Master’s thesis to further develop their skills in oral and written communication to different target groups.

 Teaching and working methods

-The programme comprises four semesters and leads to a Master of Science (120 credits) in Biology.
+The programme comprises four semesters of full-time studies and leads to a Master of Science (120 credits) in Biology.
 The teaching language is English.
-The range of courses is found in the curriculum.
-Normally the content of the programme is presented at lectures, seminars, laboratory work and field studies.
+The included courses are found in the curriculum.
+Courses usually include lectures, seminars, laboratory work and field studies.
 Some extensive projects or assignments are parts of the courses and will be reported orally and/or in writing.
 Laboratory work, seminars and field studies are compulsory.

-Courses may contain compulsory elements that means extra costs for the student.
+Courses may contain compulsory elements associated with extra costs for the student.

 - Bachelor's degree with a major in the field of biology.
 The Bachelor's degree (equivalent to a Swedish Kandidatexamen) shall be from an internationally recognised university.